 “I believe part of that progression will be redefining the age-old process of courting, commitment and fulfilling partnerships.”

-Myth: Conflict Is About Them Not You
+Myth: It’s Them, Not You

 When you’re upset it’s easy to complain without any goal in mind – but communication works best when you can identify something you want to change and vocalize it to your partner.

 Most couples who have entrenched conflicts have a hard time answering the simple question: ‘what do you want or need instead of that?’

 “Communication is most effective when led with what you want as opposed to what is wrong or what you don’t have yet,” says Dr. Morris.

 “We often lead with personal attacks, cemented generalizations and criticisms.
 I spend a great amount of time with couples teaching healthier communication skills because couples need to see conflict more like a negotiation rather than a sport.
 Conflict must serve a uniting purpose and have an end.

 “I teach couples to talk with their partner in terms of what they want specifically and concretely which means they must know what they really want instead of just complaining in general.